-2 CLYC Child Protection Policy Statement
+2 CLYC Child and vulnerable person safeguarding Policy Statement

 As defined in the Children Act 1989, for the purposes of this policy anyone under the age of 18 should be considered as a child.
 The policy also applies to vulnerable adults.